-Again, this year we have the opportunity to honor our beloved deceased with flowers at Easter.
-The money collected will be used to purchase the flowers that will adorn the altars this Easter.
-We will publish all the names in the bulletin shortly there after.
-You can find Easter Memorial Flower envelopes in the back of church.
+Again, this year we have the opportunity to honor our beloved deceased with flowers at Christmas.
+The money collected will be used to purchase the flowers that will adorn the altars this Christmas.
+We will publish all the names in the bulletin during the Christmas Season.
+You can find Christmas Memorial Flower envelopes in the back of church.
 Please be careful to write the names of those you wish to honor and remember to write legibly so that we can be sure to get the names correct.
 There really is no minimum......

 Don & Rita Langdon Sylvia Kaminski Wayne Brazeal Kucirek & Vlcek Families Al Revers Carlos Agüero Lillian Hite Roy E. Wick Maxine R. Wick Art Olsen Bernice Berg Charles, Marie & Cheryl Waters Dolores Garcia Margie Polito Joe Moreno Anna Manuell David Mattas Vicki Busso Muriel Beardslee Regina Ratino Paula Harrington Virginia A. Kostszewa Achten & Debo Family Bosanski & Allya Family Catherine Rosburg George & Clare Sorich Paul Neneman Gary Miller Harold & Genevieve Connolly Walt & Ruth Maginn Paul & Minnie Herman Roland Kenny Mr. & Mrs. Paul Bartunek Mr.......